B2 & B4 Chemistry (2nd semester) 2025 - 2026

 Unit 05 Practice Test Students will determine the number of moles of any gas for a given amount of volume and determine the percent composition from a list of masses in a compound and will use the types of reactions to predict the products formed in a reaction.

-Unit 05 Practice Test half done for next class, 100% complete in two classes.
+Unit 05 Practice Test half done for next class, 100% complete the following class.

 Watch 2 instructional videos